tsunami416604/azure-docs.hu-hu/articles/azure-resource-manager/resource-manager-tutorial-secure-artifacts.md

 Az oktatóanyag elvégzéséhez az alábbiakra van szükség:

-* [Visual Studio Code](https://code.visualstudio.com/) a Resource Manager Tools bővítménnyel.
-Lásd [a bővítmény telepítését](./resource-manager-quickstart-create-templates-use-visual-studio-code.md#prerequisites) ismertető részt.
+* Visual Studio Code with Resource Manager Tools extension.
+See [Use Visual Studio Code to create Azure Resource Manager templates](./resource-manager-tools-vs-code.md).
-* Felülvizsgálat [oktatóanyag: az Azure Resource Manager-sablonok importálása SQL BACPAC-fájlok](./resource-manager-tutorial-deploy-sql-extensions-bacpac.md).
-Ebben az oktatóanyagban használt sablon fejlesztett ki, hogy az oktatóanyag lesz.
-Ebben a cikkben egy letöltési hivatkozást a befejezett sablon áll rendelkezésre.
+* Review [Tutorial: Import SQL BACPAC files with Azure Resource Manager templates](./resource-manager-tutorial-deploy-sql-extensions-bacpac.md).
+The template used in this tutorial is the one developed in that tutorial.
+A download link of the completed template is provided in this article.
 * A nagyobb biztonság érdekében használjon automatikusan létrehozott jelszót az SQL Server rendszergazdai fiókjához. Íme egy példa jelszó automatikus létrehozására:

     ```azurecli-interactive